thushien/thushien/README.md

-Hi there, I'm Thushan! 👋
+Hi there, I'm Thushan!

-I am a PhD Candidate and Graduate Teaching Assistant at the School of Engineering and Computation, Laurentian University, Canada.
+👋I am a PhD Candidate and Graduate Teaching Assistant at the School of Engineering and Computation, Laurentian University, Canada.
 My work sits at the intersection of advanced computing and engineering, where I focus on solving complex problems through data and technology.

 🎓 Academic & Professional Background
 Current Research: Pursuing a PhD at Laurentian University.